LouieJoyExt/Eastvantage-Exam/README.md

 - Replace `plugin:@typescript-eslint/recommended` to `plugin:@typescript-eslint/recommended-type-checked` or `plugin:@typescript-eslint/strict-type-checked`
 - Optionally add `plugin:@typescript-eslint/stylistic-type-checked`
 - Install [eslint-plugin-react](https://github.com/jsx-eslint/eslint-plugin-react) and add `plugin:react/recommended` & `plugin:react/jsx-runtime` to the `extends` list

+# Setup

+1. Clone the repository
+2. After cloning the repository, Run command npm install or npm i
+3. Once the installing is done, you can now Run the application by command npm run dev